 STEP 2: Editing Project Profile and Members

-At the top of a Project Profile, you have options to edit the project profile, view datasheets, manager project members and integrate data into our partner organization, Zooniverse.
+At the top of a Project Profile, you have options to edit the project profile, view datasheets, manager project members and choose whether or not you want to link your project on the SciStarter database of projects, or integrate data through a sister-project on the Zooniverse.

-The CitSci Download link allows you to view the project datasheet.
-Clicking on this link will bring you to the Datasheet page, where you can view and edit datasheets.
+The CitSci Datasheets tab allows you to view the project datasheet.
+Clicking on this tab will bring you to the Datasheet page, where you can view and edit datasheets.
 You can also create a new datasheet for your project on this page.

 Editing Project Profile

-To edit options and aesthetics within the Project Profile, click on the Edit Project link which will bring you to a page that allows you to make any edits to the Project Profile.
-On the page, you can edit the project name, description, goals and tasks as well as the project photo and other settings (Please see picture below for examples).
+Click on the Edit Project link to bring you to a page where you can edit the Project Profile.
+You can edit the project name, description, goals and tasks as well as add or update your project banner photo and logo/thumbnail.
+Read Creating and editing a project profile for a more detailed tutorial about project profiles.

 On the right side of the page, you can choose whether you want membership to the project to be open or closed to the public, the privacy of the projects data, the option to have participants email you as a project manager, and decide if you want the project’s data linked with SciStarter.